Divorce in Colombia: Legal Process and Requirements

 Foreigners and Divorce

-Foreigners who were married in Colombia can get divorced in the country.
-Additionally, if married abroad but residing in Colombia, they can also access the Colombian divorce process under certain conditions.
+Foreigners who were married in Colombia can file for divorce in the country.
+Additionally, if they were married abroad but reside in Colombia, they may also be eligible to go through the Colombian legal process under certain conditions.

 test-separator